ethersphere/helm-charts/kapacitor-importer/README.md

 # kapacitor-importer

-This chart is used to run a job that imports batch or stream .tick scripts into an exising kapacitor instance.
+This chart is used to run a job that imports batch or stream .tick scripts into an existing kapacitor instance.

 For more information, check the default [`values.yaml`](values.yaml).
 You need to overwrite the `kapacitorURL` to point to your kapacitor service.